-DISCOVER AND ACCESS THE R&D DEPARTMENT OF A COMPANY
+DISCOVER AND ACCESS THE R&D DEPARTMENT OF A COMPANY IN FRANCE

-In Canada, in 2021, companies will account for almost 50% of total R&D expenditure (Statistics Canada).
-However, most early researchers are unaware of the diversity of R&D professions and their titles.
+In 2020, companies accounted for 61% of the total employment in R&D in France (Report on the State of Scientific Employment in France, 2023).
+However, most young researchers are unaware of the diversity of R&D professions and their titles.